 This policy document sets out the position and responsibilities of SAYFC in relation to safeguarding children and young people.
 The policy provides specific guidance and procedures for responding to a range of specific incidents where abuse is known or suspected.
 The policy provides guidance to all SAYFC staff, members and volunteers across Scotland.
 SAYFC recognises that young people attend SAYFC events for enjoyment, social contact and personal development.
 They should be safe within this environment.
 Staff, elected officials, volunteers and members who are appointed to work and supervise children and young people should be confident in their knowledge of appropriate policies and procedures in relation to child protection and safeguarding.

-For the purpose of this document the term young people refer to SAYFC members aged 14 to 18 years.
+For the purpose of this document the term young people refer to SAYFC members aged 14 to to the day before their 18th birthday.

 POLICY STATEMENT